dhruvl26/UART/README.md

-Design, implementation and verification of UART using Verilog and testbench on Vivado.
+Design, implementation and verification of UART using Verilog on Vivado.

+Baud Rate is 9600 with 50MHz clock frequency.